 If the attorney or deputy believes a new will needs to be drafted or an existing will amended, an application can be made to the Court of Protection.

-TLS Solicitors solicitors are fully trained and highly experienced in the legislation governing lasting power of attorney and statutory wills.
+TLS Solicitors are fully trained and highly experienced in the legislation governing lasting power of attorney and statutory wills.
 They’re here to help you plan for your later life and give you peace of mind that the right people will make the right decisions for you.

 Our fee structure is transparent, flexible and competitive.
 We can act on a fixed fee, retainer or capped hourly rate basis – whatever’s most suitable for you.